9 Tips For Building Children's Ministry Volunteer Teams

 The Wider Church Community

-An asset-based approach to Children’s Ministry requires us all to look at the strengths and assets we have as individuals and as a community and to offer them to God.
-You may remember in John 6.9 when Jesus fed the 5000, it was the little boy who bought a seemingly an inadequate offering of loaves and fish.
+An asset-based approach to children’s ministry requires us all to look at the strengths and assets we have as individuals and as a community and to offer them to God.
+You may remember in John 6:9 when Jesus fed the 5000, it was the little boy who bought a seemingly inadequate offering of loaves and fish.
 But God multiplied the gift and blessed the whole community with it.

 Jesus has given you everything your church needs to operate.
 One church that grasped this concept was a smaller church in South Wales.
-Each person wrote down their gifts and something they could offer to the Children’s Ministry, and slowly they started to weave the gifts and time that people were offering into the Children’s Ministry programme.
-The children witnessed the humour, talent, leadership, wisdom of the older members of the congregation, and the old members found a joy and purpose as they served in this way.
+Each person wrote down their gifts and something they could offer to the children’s ministry, and slowly they started to weave the gifts and time that people were offering into the children’s ministry programme.
+The children witnessed the humour, talent, leadership, wisdom of the older members of the congregation, and the older members found a joy and purpose as they served in this way.

 The one caveat to this, is for us to be thorough in our vetting process.
 Please don’t be naïve when it comes to Child Protection and appropriate checks.
 There will be some people in your church community who should not ever be working with children, and they should be given the appropriate support to ensure this remains the case.